PeterZhouSZ/Adversarial-Single-Image-SVBRDF-Estimation-with-Hybrid-Training/README.md

 ## Dataset

-The synthetic dataset are provided by Deschaintre et al.2018, please download through this [link](https://repo-sam.inria.fr/fungraph/deep-materials/)
+The synthetic dataset are provided by Deschaintre et al.2018, please download through this [link](https://repo-sam.inria.fr/fungraph/deep-materials/).
-The real images dataset can be downloaded from this link
+The real images dataset can be downloaded from this [link]()

 ## Inference

-The pretrained checkpoint model can be downloaded from this link
+The pretrained checkpoint model can be downloaded from this [link]()

 To run the inference code, please use this command: